 Justin Smith and his party did their first elk hunt with us in 2016.
 Justin has killed over 100 whitetails so when he called me and said he’d hit a bull at dark but hadn’t recovered it, I was pretty confident we’d find him.
 I met Justin before first light the next morning and after a short tracking job, Justin had his first Idaho bull, with no meat spoilage.
 And yes, he’d made a good shot, but bulls are not easy to kill!
-Justin is returning for 2017.
+Justin and his party returned for the 2017 and 2018 season, filling five out of eight tags with branch antlered bulls.

 Eddie White was part of the Justin Smith party.
 After one “warm-up” shot at a bull the previous day, he made good on this one!
 It was his first bull.